Mandate and members

 Huguette Labelle (Chair)

 Ms. Labelle is Emeritus Governor of the University of Ottawa, and was Chancellor of the University of Ottawa from 1994 to 2012.
-She is currently Vice-Chair of the Rideau Hall Foundation board, Chair of the International Anti-Corruption Conference Council, and board member of the Global Centre for Pluralism, Global Financial Integrity, and the Aga Khan Museum.
-Ms. Labelle is also a member of RESOLVE’s Natural Resources and Energy Leadership Council and Advisory Board, and the University of Ottawa Campaign Cabinet.
-She is also a former chair of Transparency International, as well as a former board member of UN Global Compact.
+She is currently Vice-Chair of Global Financial Integrity, a member and former chair of Transparency International, a board member of the Global Centre for Pluralism and a board member of the Aga Khan Museum.
+Ms. Labelle is also a member of RESOLVE’s Natural Resources and Energy Leadership Council and Advisory Board, and of the University of Ottawa Campaign Cabinet, as well as a former board member of UN Global Compact.

-Ms. Labelle also served for 19 years as deputy minister in various Canadian government departments, including Secretary of State, Transport Canada, the Public Service Commission, and the Canadian International Development Agency.
+Ms. Labelle served for 19 years as deputy minister in various Canadian government departments, including Secretary of State, Transport Canada, the Public Service Commission and the Canadian International Development Agency.

 -